Spanish Mussels in Sailor’s Sauce

 - 2 tbsp extra-virgin olive oil

-- 1/2 small onion chopped
+- 1/2 small, yellow onion chopped

-- 1 garlic clove minced
+- 1 garlic clove finely chopped

 - 1/2 jalapeno ribs and seeds removed, minced

-- 1 tomato-peeled seeded and coarsely chopped
+- 1 medium-sized tomato peeled, seeded and coarsely chopped

 - 1/2 tsp dried oregano lightly crumbled